sreedeepEK/MuseFinder/README.md

 # MuseFinder

-Welcome to the Spotify Music Recommender project!
 This application recommends similar songs based on your taste using the Spotify API.

 ### How It Works